 5. Submit your visa application

 You must submit a hard copy of your visa application with all of your supporting documents to the visa application centre in your country.
 For details of what you need to submit, see our information on Financial Requirements and Supporting Documents.
 The UK Visas and Immigration website also has specific advice on making a visa application in most countries.

 How long will it take to receive my visa?

 The Home Office’s service standard is 15 working days, but this can be longer during busy periods or if they need to verify any information.
 Click here for estimated visa processing times.
-There are now paid services available to expedite a Tier 4 visa application in many countries.
+There are paid services available to expedite a Student visa application in many countries.
 You can find further details by contacting your nearest visa application centre.